How Pie Became A Powerful Punchline In Political Provocation

 After Sean Thompson pied Kevin Johnson, the Sacramento District Attorney’s office charged him with felony assault and misdemeanor battery.
 Because the incident involved a public official, he could have been sentenced to up to four years in jail on the most serious charge.
 Thompson’s defense team countered that the incident wasn’t assault or battery but an act of political theater.
 The difference is that while those crimes are defined by “harmful and/or offensive touching,” political theater is often participatory, unpolished, and has a long tradition of physical contact with the audience.

-“This was a real genuine version of street theater,” White says, noting that Thompson had purchased a prop (the pie) and scripted his plan: Upon delivery, he stated: “You need to do a better job representing your people.”
+“This was a real genuine version of street theater,” White says, noting that Thompson had purchased a prop (the pie) and scripted his plan.
+Upon delivery, he stated: “You need to do a better job representing your people.”

 Like any performer, Thompson claims he was also nervous before the show: He’d bought a coconut cream pie that looked fluffy, soft, and especially “delicious” just in case he couldn’t go through with it.
 “I love coconut cream pie.
 I could get fat on the stuff,” he says.